Coloring graphs as complete graph invariants: Introduction

-Hogan, Scott, Tamitegama, and Tan \cite{HSTT24} answered this question affirmatively by showing that the function $f(G)=5 |V(G)|^2+1$ satisfies the requirement.
+Hogan, Scott, Tamitegama, and Tan \cite{HSTT24} answered this question affirmatively by showing that the function $f(G)=5 |V(G)|^2+1$ works.
 We refine their result by proving that $f(G)=\chi(G)+1$ suffices.
 Our main theorem asserts an even stronger conclusion: coloring graphs with surplus colors are distinguishable from all other coloring graphs, including those of the form $\mathcal{C}_{\chi(G)}(G)$.

 \begin{theorem} If an abstract graph $\mathcal{C}$ satisfies $\C\cong\C_k(G)$ for some graph $G$ with $k>\chi(G)$, then for \emph{any} graph $G'$ and positive integer $k'$ with $\C\cong\C_{k'}(G')$, we have $G\cong G'$ and $k=k'$. \end{theorem}